ksgwxfan/climate-parser/README.md

 ### Fixes and Changes
 ### New in v2.x

+##### v2.6
+* Eliminated `csvFileList()` (and the need thereof).
+The script now runs `clmtmenu()` automatically at the execution of the script.
+It allows the user to enter in a single number from a list of csv files, and an optional city name.
+* Added an `output` csv keyword argument to all report functions.
+This outputs a csv version of the report, allowing the user to open it up in a spreadsheet program to do charts and such.
+* Revamped `weekStats` output to show comprehensive layout of data including all daily data from the week inquired

 ##### v2.5
 * Included a new function, `allDayRank()` which ranks based solely on individual day records.
 This enables displaying all time record highs/lows for the entire record
   * Also included some temporal keyword arguments; so you can compare data within a certain month, month in a year, a year, a season, or a season from a specific year